alu-rwa-prog-1/assignment-7-python_zen_cedric_mthabisi/project_proposal.md

  - Any live cell with more than 3 live neighbors dies (from overpopulation).
  - Any dead cell with exactly 3 live neighbors becomes alive

-**Game of Life** can generate very interesting patterns, some which terminate in a few moves and others that seem to go on forever.
+**Game of Life** can generate very interesting patterns, some of which terminate in a few moves and others that seem to go on forever.

 ## Technology